 General Licences in England are currently issued by Defra.
 You do not need to apply to use a General Licence, but you are required by law to abide by their terms and conditions.

-Below are links to the current General Licences that took effect on 1 January 2021:
+Below are links to the current General Licences that are valid until 31 December 2023: